ten7/handbook.ten7.com/070-how-to-quit.md

 ### Turn in Your Stuff

-Please mail any TEN7 property/documents to:
+Within 14 days following your notice, please mail any TEN7 property/documents to:

 ```
 TEN7
 1904 James Ave S
 Minneapolis, MN 55403
 ```
+This may include things like laptops, cell phones, and other items purchased under the TEN7 tech stipend.

 ### Exit Interview